Skip to main content

 Heatmap - Closest Average

-A color-coded map to visualize the average travel time to points (such as POI) from surrounding areas.
+The Heatmap - Closest Average indicator produces a color-coded map visualizing the average travel time to points, such as POIs, from surrounding areas.

 1. Explanation